pelusodan/pelusodan.github.io/_posts/2019-08-10-4k-for-cancer.md

 ---

-In the summer of 2019 I biked from Baltimore, Maryland to Seattle, Washington with a team of 30 young adults to raise money for the [Ulman Foundation]("https://4kforcancer.org/").
+In the summer of 2019 I biked from Baltimore, Maryland to Seattle, Washington with a team of 30 young adults to raise money for the <a href="https://4kforcancer.org/" title="4k">Ulman Foundation</a>

 Here are a collection of photographs from the trip that I think best summarize the experience